fanuniverse/vidalia/README.md

 See *tests/* for supported transformations and usage examples.

+## Docker

+The image is available at [littlebobbytables/vidalia](https://hub.docker.com/r/littlebobbytables/vidalia/).

+it is recommended that you pull a specific version tag;
+*latest* follows the *master* branch, which may not always be stable.

 ## Credits

 The idea of processing images in-memory has been suggested by